terrapower/django-simple-history/docs/admin.rst

 This will replace the history object page on the admin site and allow viewing and reverting to previous model versions.
-Changes made in admin change forms will also accurately note the user who made the change.
+Changes made in admin change forms will also accurately note the user who made the change and allow for an optional submitted change reason to be stored with the change.

 .. image:: screens/1_poll_history.png